binkertpat/pyplotfit/README.md

 - scipy
 - inspect
 ---
-##Workflow
+## Workflow
 1. read dataset, use datasetfunctions
 2. create new plot-object (line-, scatter or errorbarplot)
 3. create new fit-object (use fitobject.listAvaiableFits())
+---
+## open TODOS

-TODO: Update functioncollection for more fit functions
+- Update functioncollection for more fit functions
+- better fit function selection in fit.__init__ (use inspector.isFunction $$ inspector.isCalllable)
+- function for find index in sorted array for nearest given value